Skip to main content

 Local Player

-The ability to use getuserplayerid() to get the local player ID means you can decide at runtime whether or not to execute certain code on the local machine.
+This means you can decide at runtime whether to execute certain code on the local machine.

 setcurpl(P1);